 2. Holding onto flexible work arrangements

-Many employees have enjoyed working from home and now wish to maintain more flexible work arrangements.
+Many employees have enjoyed working from home and now wish to maintain more flexible or "hybrid" work arrangements.
 Safety jurisdictions around Australia also agree that flexible work arrangements can help create a mentally healthy workplace and improve employee motivation and productivity.
-The Fairwork Act 2009 outlines some employee rights around asking for flexible working arrangements.
+The Fair Work Act 2009 outlines some employee rights around asking for flexible working arrangements.
 There are considerations and rules regarding how employers can manage these requests.

-Employers need to plan and decide what the organisation’s position will be in each situation.
+Employers need to plan and decide what the organisation’s position will be regarding fluctuations in regulatory COVIDSafe requirements and take a strategic approach to maintaining a safe work environment.
 Employers also need to provide regular and clear communications to their employees.

-It is important for employers and managers to listen carefully to any staff concerns, talk things through, know your legal rights and obligations, and ideally come up with a win-win solution.
+When addressing staff concerns, it is important for employers and managers to listen carefully, talk things through, know your legal rights and obligations, and ideally come up with win-win solutions.
 This may mean thinking outside the box, being more flexible, explaining the measures being taken to protect employees, offering extra support services, and/or seeking professional advice.

 For more information and tailored support, please contact us today.